valtimo-platform/valtimo-documentation/using-valtimo/process/correlating-messages.md

 When modeling a process, correlating a message (e.g. to start another process) does not do anything by default.
 Valtimo offers several methods to facilitate message correlation.
-These can be separated into starting a process (Message Start Events) and message catch events (Message Boundary Events and Message Intermediate Catch Events).
+These can be separated into starting a process (Message Start Events) and receiving messages in a running process (Message Boundary Events and Message Intermediate Catch Events).

 ## How to use